itonov/charging-station-task/README.md

 * [Maven](https://maven.apache.org/) This is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
 * [Spring Boot](https://spring.io/projects/spring-boot) Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
 * [MySQL](https://www.mysql.com/) MySQL is an Oracle-backed open source relational database management system (RDBMS) based on Structured Query Language (SQL).
+* [Docker](https://www.docker.com/) Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 * [H2](https://h2database.com/html/main.html) H2 is a relational database management system written in Java.
 It can be embedded in Java applications or run in client-server mode.